Lisandro Semedo

-Lisandro Pedro Varela Semedo (born 12 March 1996) is a professional footballer who plays as a winger for Radomiak Radom.
-Born in Portugal, he represents the Cape Verde national team.
+Lisandro Pedro Varela Semedo (born 12 March 1996) is a professional footballer who plays as a winger for Polish I liga club Wieczysta Kraków.
+Born in Portugal, he plays for the Cape Verde national team.

 Club career

-On 15 July 2016, Semedo signed for Reading from Sporting CP, on a three-year contract.
+On 15 July 2016, Semedo signed for Reading from Sporting, on a three-year contract.
 A year later, Semedo moved to AEZ Zakakiou.

 Loan to OFI

 On 27 June 2019, he joined OFI on a season-long loan from Fortuna Sittard.
 On 29 September 2019, he scored his first goal for the club in a 3–1 home win against Asteras Tripolis.
 On 6 October 2019, Semedo made an outstanding performance, in a triumphant 4–1 home win against Panionios, netting a brace and giving one assist.
 On 26 October 2019, he sealed a 2–0 home win against Xanthi.
 On 3 November 2019, Semedo scored soon after kick-off, but his team eventually suffered a 3–2 away defeat against AEL, despite taking a two-goal advantage.
 On 30 November 2019, Semedo scored the only goal after 52 minutes and taking on a pass from Juan Neira, sealing a vital 1–0 home win game against AEK Athens.

 On 1 March 2020, he scored, after four months, in a 3–0 home win against Lamia.